ijkgit/producer_consumer/README.md

 The remaining code is related to the UI.

-<span style="color: red; font-weight:bold;">Please note that there is a bug where the output is not displayed correctly after the buffer completes one cycle.</span> This is an area for future improvement.
+<span style="color: red">Please note that there is a bug where the output is not displayed correctly after the buffer completes one cycle.</span> This is an area for future improvement.
 I hope this clarifies the details.